LorenzoMazzocco/OpenMC-projects/advanced/TRIGA/README.md

 ## PROBLEMS
 At the present moment the model shows a positive reactivity bias of 3 to 5 $.
 This is verifiable by performing an eigenvalue simulations on critical configurations of the control rods.

+In order to reduce the positive reactivity the following changes have been tried:
+- the irradiation channel has been extendend all the way to the bottom of the core;
+- different cross section libraries have been used (ENDF/B-VII.1 e JEFF-3.3);
+- different initial position references for the control rods have been tried;

 >Milan (IT), november 2021